BAA-Studios/CastFORM/README.md

 ### Windows Installer - New (WiX)

 1. Download `CastFORM_Installer_x64.msi` from the releases page
-2. Run the installer to install CastFORM to `C:\Program Files\CastFORM`
+2. Double-click on the installer (installs to `C:\Program Files\CastFORM`)
 3. CastFORM should now be available in the Start menu
+    - Uninstall method 1: Open Start menu, and start typing "CastFORM", you should see the context menu for CastFORM, with the option to uninstall
-    - Uninstall by going to `Settings > Apps > Installed Apps`, clicking on the ellipsis for CastFORM and selecting `Uninstall`
+    - Uninstall method 2: Go to `Settings > Apps > Installed Apps`, clicking on the ellipsis for CastFORM and selecting `Uninstall`

 ### Windows Installer - Old (IExpress)